TerenceFenton/WFM_Explorer/README.md

 # WFM_Explorer
-Utilizing the Warframe.market v1 and v2 api to assess current in game market trends.
+Within this project, I utilize the Warframe.market v1 and v2 public API's to assess current in game market trends.

+The API's do most of the heavy lifting by calling json dataframes that already exist on the website in formats of 48 Hour and 90 Day trade volumes.
+To see what warframe mods are selling the most right now, all you need to do is run ..., sitback and grab a coffee.

+A current limitation is that each augment mod's json dataframe needs to be called individually from the server.
+To prevent overloading the server with too many calls, a half second break is implemented between each call.
+This leads the call to take a few minutes but it's worth it!

+The code should run as is, but if it doesn't for any reason then please let me know and I'll make the necessary adjustments.